elugens/hello-javascript/docs/browser-related-questions/browser-events/event-delegation.md

 ---
 title: Event Delegation
-description: Event Delegation in JavaScript is a technique that allows you to listen for events on a parent element and then delegate the event to its children.
-This is useful for listening for events on a parent element and then triggering the event on the child elements. - JavaScript Interview Questions & Answers
+description: Event Delegation is a technique that allows you to listen for events on a parent element; then delegate the event to its children.
+Interview Questions & Answers
 sidebar_position: 3
 sidebar_label: Event Delegation
 ---